woahdae/transcience/README.md

-# Strategies for invoking temporary behavior
+# Strategies for defining temporary behavior

 What originally started out as an investigation into the (poorly named) phenomenon dubbed [self-schizophrenia](https://en.wikipedia.org/wiki/Schizophrenia_(object-oriented_programming))